 Section 6: Approved sports – activities and specific rules

-6.12.1 Lawn Bowls knockout competition - girls and boys
+6.12.1 Bowls knockout competition - girls and boys

 Refer NSWCHSSA Handbook "Knockout Competitions" - Sections 5.2